Makena-Maryann/password-locker/README.md

 # Password Locker

-#### A Python application that allows a user to create an account and login to store passwords of their defferent accounts.
+#### A Python application that allows a user to create an account and login to store passwords of their different accounts.

 #### By **Maryann Makena**